lh-server/verify/README.md

 whereas `1` indicates a failed verification.
 Any other value indicates that an error occured - see `stderr`.

 >Note: You can optionally omit the `-json` argument and instead pipe the file to the application through stdin.
+>
+>Note: You can optionally use -sigder and provide the signature.der file rather than providing a string to -signaturee

 ### Importing